Adacko2911/Master-thesis-project/README.md

 │    └── parameters/ - folder including all parameters of the simulation scenarios that are further passed to snellius engine │
 ├── simulation_main/
-│    ├── parse outputs.R - script parsing outputs included in mhmm_run/outputs/ and medhmm_run/outputs/ that saves the final post processed files in simulation_main/post_processed_data/
+│    ├── parse outputs.R - script parsing outputs included in mhmm_run/outputs/ and medhmm_run/outputs/ that saves the final post-processed files in simulation_main/post_processed_data/
 │    ├── plot_scripts/ - includes three files that generate the plots that are further used in the manuscript │    ├── outputs plots/ - includes all plots generate by the scripts included in simulation_main/plot_scripts/ │    └── post_processed_data/ include final outputs that are further used for table generating and plot building.
-Main Results.xlsx inluded in this folder has been manually parsed and included for and easy overview.
+Main Results.xlsx included in this folder has been manually parsed and included for and easy overview.
 │
 ├── manuscript/ - includes all laTeX files and graphics that were used to generate the manuscript of the thesis │